Parents United Against Unsafe Schools

 A STRATEGY for SCHOOLS should be SENSIBLE, SAFE, and SUSTAINABLE

-- The UK is engulfed in the second wave of the SARS-CoV-2 pandemic, with schools open but badly affected, causing massive disruption to education.
+- The SARS-CoV-2 pandemic is a continuing threat, with schools badly affected, causing massive disruption to education.

 - People of all ages act as vectors for the transmission of SARS-CoV-2.